There I’ve said it. And not just in my head.

 Would you ever DREAM of saving anything even like this to anyone else?

-But you say it to yourself, day in day out, of course.
+But you say it to yourself, day in, day out.

-And if you want a way to guarantee the “I’m not good enough” feeling, then it’s a stream of negative self-talk, so put a cork in that voice in your head!
+And that's a sure-fire way to guarantee the presence of the “I’m not good enough” devil on your shoulder.
+So put a cork in that voice in your head!

-I know a huge amount of incredibly successful women.
+I know a huge amount of incredibly successful women, from all over the world.
 Women who are envied by so many people out there.
 And guess what?
 If they’re not going through an “I’m not good enough” crisis right now, you can be certain they have had to deal with it in the past.

 Big love - and please be gentle with yourself today lovely,